zavierferodova/Vercel-Cron-IDCloudhost/README.md

-# IDCloudHost VM Controller (Vercel)
+# Vercel Cron IDCloudHost VM Controller

 This project is an Express.js API designed to manage Virtual Machines (VMs) on IDCloudHost.
-It connects to a PostgreSQL database using Prisma ORM to schedule cron jobs (start/stop VMs) and provides an API to list and retrieve VM details.
+It connects to a PostgreSQL database using Prisma ORM to schedule cron jobs (start/stop VMs), heavily tailored to run on **Vercel Serverless Functions** and leverage **Vercel Cron Jobs**.

-It's configured to run both as a standalone Express server (for local development and production) and as a Vercel Serverless Function.
+It implements a Clean Architecture (Domain, Application, Infrastructure, Presentation) and provides APIs to list VMs, create schedules, and process cron triggers.

+## Features

+- **List VMs:** Fetch running/stopped VMs from your IDCloudHost account.
+- **Set VM Schedules:** Schedule VMs to start or stop automatically.
+- **Flexible Cron Expressions:** Supports standard Cron expressions (e.g. `0 9 * * *`), or simplified `morning` and `night` phases mapped directly to Vercel's Cron configurations.
+- **RESTful Endpoints:** Full CRUD for managing schedules per VM.
+- **Vercel native:** Automatically secures HTTP endpoints using `CRON_SECRET` for cron jobs, and `API_KEY` for standard management.

 ## Prerequisites

 - Node.js (v18 or higher)
 - PostgreSQL Database
 - [IDCloudHost API Token](https://console.idcloudhost.com/)
+- An active Vercel Project

 ## Environment Setup